-21. Following approval to negotiate, the draft PDB with all attachments and the loan agreement is forwarded to the borrower with an invitation for loan negotiations.
+21. Following approval to negotiate, the draft transaction agreements are finalized and reviewed by NDB departments, and the draft PDB with all attachments and the draft transaction documents are forwarded to the borrower with an invitation for loan negotiations.
 The borrower is informed that the documents (i) are for restricted circulation and are to be treated as confidential because their contents may be changed, and (ii) do not commit NDB to finance the project or program.
-The BOD is informed about the loan negotiations.
-The project team leader leads the negotiations, and the project counsel prepares minutes for signature by both parties.
-The procedure will be the same for a MFF and its first and subsequent tranche release requests and other modalities of lending this policy covers.
+The project team leader with support of staff of other relevant NDB departments leads the negotiations (or a technical discussion with the borrower and the guarantor in case the formal loan negotiations cannot be completed at this stage due to domestic approval procedures), and the project counsel prepares minutes for signature by the parties.
+In case the negotiations (or the technical discussion) result in a need to revisit terms of financing as compared to those considered at the interdepartmental meeting referred to in paragraph 20, the same is reported back to the VP&COO for consideration at interdepartmental meeting.
+The procedure will be the same for a MFF and its first and subsequent tranche release requests and other modalities of lending this Policy covers.